educationnull/thejaspher.github.io/_posts/2016-11-09-vulnhub-imf.md

 ### Users enumeration

-In burpsuite, I tested the following usernames to see if if the "Invalid username" message does not appear:
+In Burp Suite, I tested the following usernames to see if if the "Invalid username" message does not appear:

     rmichaels@imf.local: Invalid username.
     akeith@imf.local: Invalid username.